This post may contain affiliate links. Please read our disclosure policy.

 Next time I plan on adding a few finely chopped peanuts for added crunch.

-How Many Calories/WW Points in these litte 4-Ingredient Peanut Butter Cookies?
+How Many Calories and WW Points in 4-Ingredient Peanut Butter Cookies?

-According to my calculations, each cookie has about 33 calories and:
+According to my calculations, each cookie has just 33 calories.

 1 SmartPoints (Green plan)